Drinking Water Protection

 - Complete the application form.

-Apply for enrollment by completing Minnesota Lead in Schools and Child Cares Testing Program Application form. - After the application for enrollment, the facility staff responsible for conducting the sample must attend a virtual training session before sample kits are sent to the facility.
+Apply for enrollment by completing Minnesota Lead in Schools and Child Cares Testing Program Application form. - After the application for enrollment, the facility staff responsible for conducting the sampling must attend a virtual training session before sample kits are sent to the facility.
+MDH will contact the facility about upcoming training sessions.

-- Complete sampling following the EPA: 3Ts for Reducing Lead in Drinking Water Toolkit or the MDH Model Plan: Reducing Lead in Drinking Water (PDF) for reducing lead.
+- Complete sampling following the EPA: 3Ts for Reducing Lead in Drinking Water Toolkit or the MDH Model Plan for reducing lead.

-- Notify parent, teacher, and employee organizations of the availability of the results.
+- Notify staff, families, and MDH of the availability of the results.